 If you have Office 365, you can see distribution groups and mail-enabled security groups that were created and managed within the Exchange Admin Center within Office 365.
 These groups have the value 'Office 365' in the 'Sourced From' property, and must continue to be managed in the Exchange Admin Center.

 You can also create Unified Groups via the Access Panel.
 In the Configure tab, under Group Management, set the Users can create O365 groups widget to Yes.
 If you have Office 365 Unified Groups that are created in the Access Panel or in Office 365, these groups will have the ‘Sourced From’ property set to ‘Azure Active Directory’ and they can be managed through the Access Panel.

-If you have enabled self-service group management for your users (for more information, see Self-service group management for users, as a tenant administrator you can also manage these groups via the Azure Management Portal.
+If you have enabled self-service group management for your users (for more information, see Self-service group management for users in Azure AD, as a tenant administrator you can also manage these groups via the Azure Management Portal.
 You can add and remove group members, add and remove group owners, edit group properties, and view groups’ history activity report which displays the action that was performed within the group, who performed that action, and at what time.

 |In order to be able to assign a group to an application you must be using Azure Active Directory Editions.
 If you have Azure AD Premium, you can also use groups to assign access to SaaS applications that are integrated with Azure AD.
 For more information, see Assign access for a group to a SaaS application in Azure AD.|

 Add members to a group in Azure AD